borisyurkevich/borisy.net/_posts/2017-11-01-auto-layout-footer.md

 ## iPhone X

-I thought I was done but when I run the code I realised it's very broken on new iPhone X. Here's code snippet that helped me.
+I thought I was done but when I run the code I realised it was broken on new iPhone X. Here's code snippet that helped me.

 {% highlight swift %}
 override func viewDidAppear(_ animated: Bool) {